Radio multifrequency observations of galaxy clusters. The Abell 399$-$401 pair: Discussion and Conclusions

-The bridge is not visible in the 346~MHz data and we used them, together with the 140~MHz observations, to set a constraints on the average spectral index of the bridge through the ``injection" method.
-We found a lower limit on the spectral index to be $\alpha > 1.5$ at $2\sigma$ confidence level.
-Such steep spectral index values cannot be easily explained by diffusive shock acceleration even if an initial population of mildly relativistic electrons is assumed \citep{Govoni2019}, and, instead, is more aligned with the expectations of second order Fermi mechanisms where particles are accelerated and magnetic fields amplified by turbulence \citep{Brunetti2020}.
+The bridge was not visible in the 346~MHz data and we, therefore, used them together with the 140~MHz observations to set a constraint on its average spectral index through the ``injection" method.
+We found a lower limit on the spectral index to be $\alpha > 1.5$ at 95\% confidence level.
+Such a steep spectral index value cannot be easily explained by diffusive shock acceleration even if an initial population of mildly relativistic electrons is assumed \citep{Govoni2019}.
+The result is instead more aligned with the expectations of second--order Fermi mechanisms, where particles are accelerated and magnetic fields amplified by turbulence \citep{Brunetti2020}.